De Havilland Firestreak: Blue Jay

 In 1951 the Royal Aircraft Establishment (RAE), in charge of missile development, felt that infrared seeking had progressed to the point of reconsidering the Red Hawk requirement.
 This too turned out to be too demanding for the seekers of the era, although a more limited tail-aspect design was clearly possible in the short term.
-This led to another lower-performance specification that was released in 1951 as OR.1117, and given the Ministry of Supply rainbow codename Blue Jay.
+This was given the name "Pink Hawk".
+This led to an official specification for a lower-performance Red Hawk that was released in 1951 as OR.1117, and given the Ministry of Supply rainbow codename Blue Jay.

 Blue Jay developed as a fairly conventional-looking missile with cropped delta wings mounted just aft of the midpoint and small rectangular control surfaces in tandem towards the rear.
 Internally, things were considerably more complex.
 The tube-based electronics took up most of the forward quarter of the fuselage, leaving little room for a warhead.
 This led to the warhead being moved to the rear of the fuselage where it was wrapped around the rocket nozzle.
 That left no room for the actuators for the rear-mounted control fins, which were instead operated by nose-mounted actuators via long pushrods.
 The actuators were powered by compressed air from bottles at the extreme rear, fed forward through long pipes.
 The air bottles also powered a turbo-alternator for electrical power after launch.
 In the case of a miss, the missile self-destructed when the alternator slowed down after the air ran out.

 The Magpie rocket motor took up only a small portion of the missile fuselage, placed between the actuators and the warhead, roughly centred under the mid-mounted wings.
 It consisted of 61 lb of cordite that burned for 1.9 seconds, exiting the rear of the missile via a long tailpipe running through the rear section of the missile.